 - May 2019

 - August 2019

 How will we measure success?

 We will evaluate our already successful school district to see how we can continually improve.
-This will extend beyond the measures of state testing to look at how our students are learning and growing – academically, physically, socially and emotionally.
-We'll incorporate real-time formative, as well as long-term summative measures to define progress as we achieve our goals.
+This will extend beyond the measures of state testing to look at how our students are learning and growing—academically, physically, socially and emotionally.
+We will incorporate real-time formative, as well as long-term summative measures to define progress as we achieve our goals.